tigellus/Markdown/4. Mechanical Ventilation/08. Modes of Mechanical Ventilation/Modes of Mechanical Ventilation.md

 tidal volume

 # Select modes
-All of these modes will include a pre-set PEEP and FiO2, from there, the additional support may be provided depending on the mode.
+All of these modes will include a pre-set PEEP and FiO2, from there, the additional support may be provided depending on the mode

 ### Control Mandatory Ventilation (CMV)
 * Preset tidal volume and respiratory rate